Hollywood Knolls Real Estate

-The then barren hills north of Cahuenga Avenue and east of what is now Barham Boulevard was designated Hollywood Knolls.
-The original subdivider envisioned this as the site of exclusive estate-size homes with appeal to filmland celebrities.
-Several spacious Spanish-style homes were completed before the depression delayed future development.
-But in 1935, the ring of hammers on nails echoed across Dark Canyon and along the ridges once more.
+The then barren hills north of Cahuenga Boulevard and east of what is now Barham Boulevard has been given the moniker of Hollywood Knolls.
+The first subdivider envisioned this as the site of homes with allure for film and television celebrities.
+Several broad style houses were completed before the Great Depression delayed future development.
+However, in 1935, the ring of hammers echoed across Dark Canyon and across the ridges of the Hollywood Knoll once more.

-Then, as now, residents were attracted by the undulating topography, the magnificent vistas, and the unique natural aspect conveniently located near the center of the sprawling metropolis.
-The Mulholland Dam, completed in 1924, created a private lake to enhance the surroundings.
-Oaks and eucalyptus trees were planted to shade the lots and curving streets.
-And the Pacific electric Railway stopped at frequent intervals on its trips to the Valley and back.
-The Pacific Electric Railway has been replaced by the Hollywood Freeway, one of the most traveled arteries.
+Then, as now, residents were attracted by the undulating topography, the glorious vistas, and also the distinctive natural aspect conveniently located near center of the sprawling metropolis.
+The Mulholland Dam, completed in 1924, made a private lake to improve the surroundings.
+Oaks and lavender trees were planted to shade the homes and curving streets.
+Along with the Pacific Electric Railroad stopped at regular intervals in his trips to the Valley and rear.
+The Pacific Electric Railway was substituted with the Hollywood Freeway, probably the most traveled arteries.

 H2: The Pass and Hollywood Knoll of Today

 The grassy ridges have given way to attractive houses and giant shade trees all throughout the Knoll.
 Celebrated residents have left their mark, and property values have increased significantly through the years, however the 1,000 foot elevation remains wafted by gentle breezes and offers panoramic views of hills day and night alike.
 However, most importantly after all of these decades, the Hollywood Knolls remains the place where friendly neighbors still say hello each time they pass one another—this is what reveals the authentic character of the Hollywood Knolls area of today.